feng-qiu-dialog/git-rev/README.md

 git-rev
 =======

 The `git-rev` is a command-line utitily to render template with git related info.
-It's inspired by the command SubWCRev
+It's inspired by the command `SubWCRev` from TortoiseSVN.

-Handlerbar Template Engine
+Handlebar template engine
 --------------------------
 The utility uses handlebar as its template engine.
 For how to use handlebars, please check [handlebars-rust](https://github.com/sunng87/handlebars-rust).